maxwolf621/Notes/SpringNote/OauthUser/OAuth2FLOW.md

     }
 }
 ```
-- We can configure client registration via java configuration or `application.properties`

-## MODEL of Client Registration
+### MODEL of Client Registration
-A client registration holds these (The Most Important) information
+A client registration holds these information
 ```diff
 - client id
 - client secret